monero-project/monero/docs/CONTRIBUTING.md

 - The user who created an issue SHOULD close the issue after checking the patch is successful.
 - Maintainers SHOULD ask for improvements to incorrect patches and SHOULD reject incorrect patches if the Contributor does not respond constructively.
 - Any Contributor who has value judgments on a correct patch SHOULD express these via their own patches.
+- Maintainers SHOULD NOT merge patches that have unaddressed comments.

 ### Evolution of public contracts